-There are four Curves graphs (formerly called “Over Life” graphs) in Trapcode Particular.
-The controls are: Color over Life, Size over Life, Opacity over Life, and Blend Mode over Life.
+There are six curves in Trapcode Particular.
+The controls are: Emission over Parent Life, Velocity over Life, Color over Life, Size over Life, Opacity over Life, and Blend Mode over Life.

 In each instance of the curve, the controls behave in a similar way.
 The vertical axis of all curves is used to indicate the amount of an attribute.
 The horizontal axis is used to determine where those values fall in time, the left side controlling the beginning of the animation, and the right side of the graph controlling the end of the animation.